+1Subdivision lots that met the area, width and frontage requirements existing prior to the adoption of this ordinance are legal, nonconforming lots.

 19.26.060- Setbacks.

 Development in the A-1 and A-2 Zones shall comply with the yard and setback standards shown in Table 19.26.060 and all other applicable standards in this Title.